SIMD Overview

 SIMD programming, or vector programming, is the same as normal programming, but instead of dealing with values one by one, you deal with them in groups, using much larger CPU registers.
 The size of those registers can vary, and it limits how many numbers (or data) you can pack for a single instruction to process.

 Over the years, many SIMD instruction sets have been released as CPUs evolved.
-Each of them is different, which is one of the biggest problems on SIMD programming, as you can easily write code that works on one CPU, but doesnt in other because the instruction set supported is different.
-On x86, used in the big consoles (except switch) and PCs, we have SSE, AVX, and AVX512.
-On ARM (phones, nintendo switch) we have NEON and SVE, and on RiscV cpus we see RVV.
-Each of those have their own gotchas and properties, so generally an algorithm will have to be written for the sets that are supported on whatever cpus you are targetting.
+Each of them is different, which is one of the biggest problems in SIMD programming, as you can easily write code that works on one CPU, but doesn’t on another because the instruction set supported is different.
+On x86, used in the big consoles (except Switch) and PCs, we have SSE, AVX, and AVX512.
+On ARM (phones, Nintendo Switch) we have NEON and SVE, and on RISC-V CPUs we see RVV.
+Each of those have their own gotchas and properties, so generally an algorithm will have to be written for the sets that are supported on whatever CPUs you are targeting.

 X86 (PC) SIMD sets

 - SSE4 : According to Steam Hardware survey, supported on 99.78% of PCs.
 Good as a baseline.
-This set is 128 bits per register, which means its 4-wide on floating point operations.
+This set is 128 bits per register, which means it’s 4-wide for floating-point operations.

-- AVX512 : While it keeps the AVX name, its a complete rewrite from the AVX1-2 instruction set, with fully different instructions.
-This is currently the most advanced shipped instruction set, with 512-wide registers that fit 16 floats at a time, but also a extensive set of masking systems and handy instructions that make writing advanced algorithms much, much easier than in AVX2.
-Sadly, its at sub 20% support on gaming PCs, thanks to Intel dropping it from many consumer cpus.
+- AVX512 : While it keeps the AVX name, it’s a complete rewrite from the AVX1-2 instruction set, with fully different instructions.
+This is currently the most advanced shipped instruction set, with 512-bit registers that fit 16 floats at a time, but also an extensive set of masking systems and handy instructions that make writing advanced algorithms much, much easier than in AVX2.
+Sadly, it’s at sub-20% support on gaming PCs, thanks to Intel dropping it from many consumer CPUs.
 Not relevant for games due to low support.

 ARM SIMD sets